You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 A Food Safety Officer is also known as an EHO.
 The term EHO means Environmental Health Officer.
 These professionals have a degree in Environmental Health and/or a post graduate qualification.

-Environmental Health is a branch of public health that focuses on external factors in the environment that can impact human health, safety and wellbeing.
+Environmental Health is a branch of public health that focuses on external factors in the environment that can impact health, safety and wellbeing.
 EHOs tend to work within a local authority.
 Some are generalists, whilst others specialise.

 An EHO will carry out planned inspections and audits of food businesses.
 They also investigate complaints.
 Typically, visits will be unannounced.
 As a result of a food hygiene inspection, the EHO will provide a food business with a Food Hygiene Rating, unless an exemption applies to that business.